-8.5.4 The City of York Draft Local Plan Preferred Options 2013 recognises green corridors as a fundamental element of green infrastructure in their role of supporting healthy communities, cultural value, and in aiding resilience to climate change.

-8.5.5 The newly opened cycle path (2014) and bridleway provides an important leisure amenity used by residents of suburban York.
-It also links the two villages, Rufforth to Knapton, and further on, Boroughbridge Road to Acomb, Urban West York.

-8.5.6 Options are currently being reviewed to complete the cycle path between the two villages (see Fig. h).
-Approval has been granted for the extension to Rufforth with the route being inside the hedge alongside the B1224 and behind the houses and pub to terminate at the end of Milestone Avenue.
+- 8.5.4 The emerging City of York Local Plan (2018) recognises green corridors as a fundamental element of green infrastructure in their role of supporting healthy communities, cultural value, and in aiding resilience to climate change. - 8.5.5 The newly opened cycle path (2014) and bridleway provides an important leisure amenity used by residents of suburban York.
+It also links the two villages, Rufforth to Knapton, and further on, Boroughbridge Road to Acomb, Urban West York. - 8.5.6 Options are currently being reviewed to complete the cycle path between the two villages (see Fig. h).
+An extension to Rufforth has been opened with the route being inside the hedge alongside the B1224 and behind the houses and pub to terminate at the end of Milestone Avenue.
 An extension in to Knapton is being reviewed but will depend on negotiations with landowners and availability of funding.
 Surface improvements will be required, particularly the Moor Lane section from Harewood Whin to Knapton, to enhance safety.
 It is an important piece of green infrastructure which the Parish is continuing to work on to complete.
 The City of York Council Open Space and Green Infrastructure Study 2014, encourages enhancement of the quality of green corridors and the linkage of natural/semi natural open space, promoting bio-diversity.
 Cycle route networks, are proved to maximise access to facilities for young people.